-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in discount rate, which was based on VRS Board action effective as of July 1, 2019.
-Changes to the actuarial assumptions as a result of the experience study are as follows:
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in discount rate, which was based on VRS Board action effective as of July 1, 2019.
+Changes to the actuarial assumptions because of the experience study are as follows:

-Mortality Rates (Pre-retirement, postretirement healthy, and disabled) Update to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each age and service year Disability Rates Lowered Disability Rates Salary Scale No change Discount Rate Decrease rate from 7.00% to 6.75%
+Mortality Rates (Pre-retirement, postretirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP2020 Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age from 75 to 80 for all.
+Withdrawal Rates Adjusted rates to better fit experience at each age and service year Disability Rates No change Salary Scale No change Discount Rate No change